piyush-garg/fabric8-build-team-wiki/Jenkins-Images.md

 There are 3 kinds of images;

-1. Tenant images
+1. Tenant Jenkins Master image
-1. The master image on test.cd.fabric8.io
+1. The master image on [jenkins.cd.test.fabric8io](https://jenkins.cd.test.fabric8.io/)(Our CI/CD Server)
-1. Slave nodes spawned on test.cd.fabric8.io
+1. Slave nodes spawned on Tenant and test.cd.fabric8.io

 TODO: Document how each one is built and deployed.
 Point to the source as much as we can.

-## 1. Master image deployed by fabric8-tenant-jenkins
+## 1. Tenant Jenkins Master image

-### Repositories and Fork history

-#### 1. Canonical upstream is [openshift/jenkins][1]
+#### 1. The Base image jenkins-openshift-base

-> This repository contains Dockerfiles for Jenkins Docker images intended for
-> use with OpenShift v3
+* Source code repository - https://github.com/fabric8-jenkins/jenkins-openshift-base, forked from [openshift/jenkins][1] This repository contains Dockerfiles for Jenkins Docker images intended for use with OpenShift v3
+* Docker hub - https://hub.docker.com/r/fabric8/jenkins-openshift-base/tags/, you could relate master commit SHA as the tags.
+#### 2. The Jenkins image used by OSIO openshift-jenkins-s2i-config
+* Source code repository - https://github.com/fabric8io/openshift-jenkins-s2i-config, is uses the above [base image][2] on top of it using S2i strategy builds the OSIO specific image repository
+* Docker hub - https://hub.docker.com/r/fabric8/jenkins-openshift/tags/, you could relate master commit SHA as the tags
+#### 3. Tenant Jenkins fabric8-tenant-jenkins
+* Source code repository - https://github.com/fabric8-services/fabric8-tenant-jenkins/,this is code for user's tenant jenkins on OSIO. which contains Jenkins and content repository apps.
+The configs related to both of them lies in this repository.
+For Jenkins specifically it is here https://github.com/fabric8-services/fabric8-tenant-jenkins/tree/master/apps/jenkins/src/main/fabric8.
+#### 4. Users Tenant fabric8-tenant
+ * Source code repository - https://github.com/fabric8-services/fabric8-tenant/ , The one file which we should be interested in https://github.com/fabric8-services/fabric8-tenant/blob/master/JENKINS_VERSION, this shows Jenkins version deployed on Production.

 #### 2. [fabric8-jenkins/jenkins-openshift-base][2] forked from [openshift/jenkins][1]